 We’ve all been there.
 The experience looks typically like this: You feel incredibly anxious about a task that is due the next day.
 You spend a lot of time pouring over all of the relevant material for the task – you consult books, websites, and write multiple drafts.

-- all of the extra work that you produced when you went down the Rabbit Hole of panic isn’t relevant anyway, and
+- None of the extra work that you produced when you went down the rabbit hole of panic is relevant anyway.

 We’ve all experienced the situation of having too much work on our plate.
-For example, you might need to (1) complete your deadline (see Point 2), (2) go grocery shopping, (3) complete the second draft report, (4) arrange a visit to your GP, and… anything else… (5) Oh yes, your taxes!
+For example, you might need to (1) complete your deadline, (2) go grocery shopping, (3) complete the second draft report, (4) arrange a visit to your doctor, and… anything else… (5) oh yes, your taxes!
 Each of these tasks is important on their own, but are they pressing tasks that need to be completed right now?

 The more immediate task is Task 1, and the remaining four tasks can be scheduled for the future.

-By reframing the project where you explain the project and your thinking to someone else, you might uncover the solution or at least have your biases and blind spots challenged.
+By explaining the project and your thinking to someone else, you reframe the problem and might uncover the solution or at least have your biases and blind spots challenged.

 The first useful technique is to take a break and gain actual physical or temporal distance.
 For example, when in an emotionally charged situation (such as argument), recommend either taking a break for 15 minutes or leave the space and be alone, such as taking a walk.

 When you feel overwhelmed with a multitude of tasks, use the Eisenhower matrix technique.
 In this technique, you create a 2 x 2 matrix.
-The columns include Urgent, Less Urgent, and the rows include Important and Less Important.
-Then assign each of the tasks that have to be completed to one of the cells within this matrix.
+The columns include Urgent and Less Urgent, and the rows include Important and Less Important.
+Then assign each of the tasks to one of the cells within this matrix.

-The Eisenhower technique helps us move away from immediate anxiety and stress, and gain perspective.
-Tasks listed in the Less Important – Less Urgent category do not deserve your concern right now, and instead, you can shift your attention to tasks in the Important-Urgent cell.
+The Eisenhower matrix technique helps us move away from immediate anxiety and stress, and gain perspective.
+Tasks listed in the Less Important–Less Urgent category do not deserve your concern right now, and instead, you can shift your attention to tasks in the Important–Urgent cell.

 This is one of the most useful techniques and is appropriate for multiple scenarios.
-When you find yourself in an emotionally charged situation or that your behavior is not helpful (e.g., when procrastinating), try to imagine yourself as Future-You who is looking back and observing your current-behavior.
+When you find yourself in an emotionally charged situation or feel that your behavior is not helpful (e.g., when procrastinating), try to imagine yourself as future-you looking back and observing your current behavior.

-By creating your temporal space, you’re less likely to focus on the immediate, concrete characteristics of the current situation and allow you to see this event and its consequences in a broader context.
+By creating your temporal space, you’re less likely to focus on the immediate, concrete characteristics of the current situation and can see the event and its consequences in a broader context.
 For example, by procrastinating now, you’ll have more work and stress later; by making that hurtful remark now, you might have a weakened relationship later.

 On a side note, all of these techniques are also very useful for goal-setting.
 For example, imagine that you wanted to curb unnecessary financial expenditure.

-Imagine that you were saving for a long-term goal (e.g., a holiday to the Maldives), and to meet this goal, you would need to save a set amount each month.
-Unfortunately, however, you have forfeited some of your savings for some other wants and desires, for example, new clothing and games.
+Imagine that you were saving for a long-term goal (e.g., a vacation to the Maldives), and to meet this goal, you need to save a set amount each month.
+Unfortunately, you have forfeited some of your savings for some other wants and desires, for example, new clothing and games.

-Before making a purchase, pretend to be Future-You at the time of taking your holiday looking back at your expenditure: In this situation, how would you perceive your purchases?
-If you find yourself answering ‘unnecessary’, then it’s time to abandon the shopping cart.
+Before making a purchase, pretend to be future-you at the time of taking your vacation, looking back at your spending.
+In this situation, how would you perceive your purchases?
+If you find yourself answering ‘unnecessary,’ then it’s time to abandon the shopping cart.